 In short, the Netherlands is split up into 12 provinces.
 However, the two provinces of North and South Holland are the ones that contain all the good (read touristy) stuff.
 Think tulips, windmills, canals, Amsterdam, and The Hague.
 So because the two Holland provinces are so popular, the whole country kinda became known as Holland, even though its real name is the Netherlands.
 But why are the people here called Dutch?
 Well…

-Why are the Dutch called the Dutch: The British are to blame
+The British are to blame

 England?
 English!
 America?
 American!
 The Netherlands?
 Netherlander?
 Hollander?
 No, Dutch!
 Why?
 Because logic.

 But actually, the British are to blame.
 As if Brexit wasn’t enough to screw up half of Europe, the Brits have messed things up for the Netherlands quite some time ago.

 Now, I need your full attention for the ignorant (yet kinda funny) reason why the Dutch are called ‘Dutch’.
 As we all know, the German word for Germany is ‘Deutschland’.
 Now, for the British everyone who spoke a Germanic language was one and the same.
 Which resulted in the British calling people from Germany and the Netherlands both Dutch.